Metapsychology

-Freud's soul model, referring to his rider-horse parable: the human head symbolises the ego, the animal the id.
-Similarly, the dynamics of the libido (drive energy) branches out from the id into two main areas: the mental urge to know and the bodily urge to act.
-Both are bundled into action by the ego with the aim of satisfying the id's basic needs.
-This includes perception and judgement of the external reality and leads to experiences that the superego internalises via neuronal imprinting.
-Moral education gives the superego its function as our 'conscience'; generally speaking, it contains the experience of socialisation.
-The borders between un- and (full) consciousness aren't sharp: "where id was, ego shall become."

 Metapsychology (from meta- 'beyond, transcending' and psychology) is that aspect of a psychoanalytic theory that discusses the terms that are essential to it, but leaves aside or transcends the phenomena that the theory deals with.
 Psychology refers to the concrete conditions of the human psyche, metapsychology to psychology itself (cf. the comparison of metaphysics and physics).

 Overview

 The term is used mostly in discourse about psychoanalysis, the psychology developed by Sigmund Freud.
 In general, his metapsychology represents a technical elaboration of his structural model of the psyche, which divides the organism into three instances: the id is considered the germ from which the ego and the superego emerge.
 Driven by an energy that Freud called libido in direct reference to Plato's Eros, the instances complement each other through their specific functions in a similar way to the parts of a microscope or organelles of a cell.
 More precisely defined, metapsychology describes ‘a way of observation in which every psychic process is analysed according to the three coordinates of dynamics, topics and economy’.
 Topology refers to the arrangement of these processes in space, dynamics to their movements (variability, also in time) and economy to the energetic reservoir (libido) that drives all life processes, is used up during this and therefore needs to be replenished through nutrition.

 These precise concepts led Freud to say that their unified presentation would make it possible to achieve the highest goal of psychology, namely, the development of a comprehensively founded model of health.
 Such an idea is crucial for the diagnostic process because illnesses – the treatment and prevention of which is the focus of all medical activity – can only be recognised in contrast to or as deviations from a state of health.